hooiv/llvm-gpu-pass/README.md

 ### Using GPU Code Generation

-The pass can also generate CUDA/OpenCL/SYCL/HIP code for identified kernels:
+The pass can generate CUDA/OpenCL/SYCL/HIP code for identified kernels:

 1. Set the desired GPU runtime in the pass:
    ```cpp